 - The "United Methodist Church does not condone the practice of homosexuality."

 Normally, there would have been no recourse for the couple because religious groups are typically exempt from human rights legislation in the states and provinces of North America.
 They are allowed to discriminate on any basis that they wish.
-Faith groups have in the past discriminated on the basis of age, gender, race, religion, sincerity, physical disability, etc. Some still do.
-However, the case in Ocean Grove was because the Association had previously entered into a contract that gave it tax benefits as long as it ran its pavilion as a "public accommodation" with equal access to all members of the public.
+Faith groups have in the past discriminated against engaged couples on the basis of the latter's age, gender, race, religion, sincerity, maturity, physical disability, etc. Some still do.
+However, the case in Ocean Grove was a violation of the human rights legislation because the Association had previously entered into a contract that gave it tax benefits as long as it ran its pavilion as a "public accommodation" with equal access to all members of the public.
 This included persons of all three sexual orientations.
-The eventual result was a complaint by the lesbian couple that was resolved in favor of the same-sex couple in mid-2012-JAN.
+The eventual result was a complaint by the lesbian couple that was resolved in favor of the couple in mid-2012-JAN.

-Manipulation of the conflict by an anti-SSM television commercial:
+Manipulation of the Ocean Grove conflict by an anti-SSM television commercial: